hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/09_operational_risk_analysis/README.md

 ---

-## 20. High Sales × High Returns
+## 20. High Sales and High Returns

 ### Purpose

-Detect products that sell well
-but also experience frequent returns.
+Detect products that generate strong sales volume but also experience frequent returns.

 ### Evidence